kimutaiRop/statis/README.md

 you can download this appliction and set up to run localy in your machine

-this steps assume that you are in the project folder
+these steps assume that you are in the project folder `(statis)`

+start :

+install julia doenload from https://julialang.org/downloads/

 **$**`npm install`